 Insights (below) come from our experience with these solutions as well as other users’ experiences shared in Gartner 1 , G22 , and TrustRadius3

-ManageEngine Log360 is a SIEM platform that provides log analysis and helps streamline security center operations.
-The solution supports help desk software integrations with Jira Service Desk, ServiceNow, Zendesk, Kayako, and ManageEngine ServiceDesk Plus.
+ManageEngine Log360 handles security center operations through its SIEM capabilities.
+The platform integrates with help desk software, including Jira Service Desk, ServiceNow, Zendesk, Kayako, and ManageEngine ServiceDesk Plus.

-- Threat detection by leveraging integrated data loss prevention (DLP) capabilities.
+- Threat detection uses data loss prevention (DLP) to catch potential breaches before data leaves your network.

-- (User and entity behavior analytics (UEBA) by monitoring the log data to establish patterns in your network.
+- User and entity behavior analytics (UEBA) monitors log data to establish baseline patterns in your network, then flags deviations from normal behavior.

-- Security orchestration, automation, and response (SOAR) by conducting incident investigation and response.
+- Security orchestration, automation, and response (SOAR) conducts incident investigation and response through automated playbooks.

 Dynatrace